fbohz/fbohz.github.io/_posts/2020-07-06-node_express_baby_steps.markdown

 **Routing with Pure Node.js**

-Routing can get complicated in a big app so Express is recommended but we can implement with Node as this for demo purposes.
-We can modify our server as this:
+Routing can get complicated in a big app so Express is recommended but we'll talk about  it next.
+For now we can modify our server as this:

 ```js
 const server = http.createServer((req, res) => {